thejayray/thejayray.github.io/_pages/jayray.md

 - [Online version, posted December 2017](https://edtechmagazine.com/higher/article/2017/12/simplify-device-deployments-campus-apple-configurator)
 - Also available in print

-### SIGUCCS 2017 Presentation and White Paper, 2017
+### SIGUCCS 2017 Presentation and Technical Paper, 2017

 - Trying it Out with College Library: The Role of Beta-testing and the Pilot Process in Establishing Successful Services
 - [Citation Page](https://dl.acm.org/citation.cfm?id=3123460)